biomejs/biome/website/src/content/docs/linter/rules/no-banned-types.md

 }
 ```

-And in a type intersection to narrow a type to its non-nullable equivalent type:
+2. In a type intersection to narrow a type to its non-nullable equivalent type:

 ```ts
 type NonNullableMyType = MyType & {};